Planting primulas for spring

 These pretty wildflowers belong to the genus 'primula' which contains approx 500 members and can be found in Europe, Africa, South America and Asia.
 Hardy and tolerant of a wide range of conditions they are happiest in humus-rich well drained soil.
 An ideal location would be on a slope under trees as hot dry conditions in summer or waterlogged frozen foliage in winter will punish these plants.

-In damper areas of the garden the candelabra primroses grow well and will produce flowers that range from orange/yellow through to dark pink/purple.
-This species is especially effective planted en masse in large dramatic groups.
 There are also pagoda and orchid primroses which, uncharacteristically, are late bloomers and can reach heights of 50cm.

 The dark secret of the primrose family is Primula Obonica - the poison primrose.
 Deceptively pretty with flowers of varying colours this little gem can cause skin irritation and is toxic to cats and dogs - this aside it really is a beautiful spring house plant when treated with care!